Make a Difference in Your Community

 Do you have a dress code for delivery?

-There is no dress code, but we recommend that you wear modest clothing and comfortable shoes.
+There is no dress code, but we recommend that you wear modest clothing, weather-appropriate attire, and comfortable shoes.

 Do I have to go inside the house?